 Post script Dec 2021.
 In November 2021 UK Gov effectively cut HS2 and emerging plans for NPR and replaced them with the combined Integrated Rail Plan for the north and midlands of England, now with a combined reduced budget of £96Bn.
 Nonetheless, the arguments and analysis below re Wales, etc still stand.
 Also in November the UK Gov published the final report from Sir Peter Hendy’s Union Connectivity Review.
 Whilst uncommitted and unfunded some of the schemes do reflect some, but by no means all, of the priorities for rail investment in Wales; especially those recommendations related to the NWML and SWML.

 Addendum February 2021 (link to WASC)

-In January 2021, I submitted and presented oral evidence to the Welsh Affairs Select Committee’s investigation of Rail Infrastructure and Investment in Wales.
+In January 2021, I submitted (ref above) and presented oral evidence to the Welsh Affairs Select Committee’s investigation of Rail Infrastructure and Investment in Wales.
 Again, thank you for the invitation.
 If I may, I’d like to provide a little further clarification/reflection as to the: